dabrady/site/src/pages/posts/syndicate-why-make-it.md

 I was immediately taken with this idea.
 Automating my jobs away is a minor passion of mine, and when I'm the only stakeholder, I like to indulge in a little premature automation just for the fun of it.
 I mean, who doesn't like [makin' magic](https://sims.fandom.com/wiki/The_Sims:_Makin%27_Magic)?

 And it looked like a fun challenge!
-There was a clear objective and definition of success, and seemed like something that other people besides myself would find useful.
+There was a clear objective and definition of success, and it seemed like something that other people besides myself would find useful.

 So I made a Trello board, created a repository on Github, and started Googling.